Zain-A-Abbas/PF2E-Combat-Driver/README.md

 Enemy data is from: https://github.com/foundryvtt/pf2e

-## Installation
-The windows installation can be found on the release page.
-First time opening the software will take ~30 seconds, and then a normal amount of time thereafter.

 ## Other
 The user interface is in some areas inspired by [Kyle Olson's Combat Manager](http://combatmanager.com/) for the previous edition of the game.